-During those visits to the care facility I witnessed the destructive effects dementia has on every family it touches.
+During those visits to the care facility I witnessed the destructive effects cognitive impairment has on every family it touches.
 Not once did any day visitor return home with joyous news about the recovery of a resident family member.
-Late stage dementia just does not work that way.
+Late stage impairment just does not work that way.
 It is a one-way street from which you do not return.

-This is why I firmly believe that to prevent the inwardly-spiralling descent that marks a life handicapped by dementia you must take action.
+This is why I firmly believe that to prevent the inwardly-spiralling descent that marks a life handicapped by cognitive decline you must take action.
 Not when things are starting to look dodgy, but LONG before you expect you might ever be affected.

 Taking action in your 60s is better than waiting until your 70s.
 Taking action in your 50s is much better still.
 And if you are in your 40s… there is no better time than right now to begin laying the groundwork for lasting brain health.